Kurikulum-Sekolah-Pacmann/live-mda-week-3/README.md

 - **pacbikes_warehouse:**
   - Performs complex transformations and data enrichment using DBT models.
   - Eventually loading data into warehouse tables.
+- **data validation:**
+  - Validate data from warehouse tables and save the result to database

 ### 2. **Tasks (Staging)**